Game Changer Paris brings cycling and sports to women and girls

 The Game Changer project aims to promote sports participation among specific groups in the city hosting the Games.
 In Paris, the focus is on women in the 19th arrondissement.
 In this district, which has a low socioeconomic status, fewer women participate in sports activities and make less use of public spaces compared to other parts of the city.

-Saoud doesn't know why she never learned to ride a bike as a child.
+Souad doesn't know why she never learned to ride a bike as a child.
 "It just never happened.
 It was frustrating to see my husband having to teach our children to ride.
 So when the neighborhood center offered bike lessons last year, I seized my chance.
 Now I am going to teach our youngest son to ride a bike myself.
 That goal really motivated me," she says.

 The average age of the participants in the cycling project is 56 years, which is good news according to Metz.
 "This target group is often hard to reach.
 Also in neighborhoods like this in Paris, where many women with a migration background live who never developed the habit of engaging in sports or going out on a bike.
 That it's working this way, I find very special."